vfarcic/devops24/manuscript/99-appendix-b.md

 # Appendix B: Using Kubernetes Operations (kops) {#appendix-b}

 The text that follows provides the essential information you'll need to create a Kubernetes cluster in AWS using kops.
-This appendix contains a few sub-chapters from **The DevOps 2.3 Toolkit: Kubernetes**.
+This appendix contains a few sub-chapters from [The DevOps 2.3 Toolkit: Kubernetes](https://amzn.to/2GvzDjy).
 Please refer to it for a more detailed information.

 ## Preparing For The Cluster Setup